Anuj-jnv/moviedeployment/README.md

 ## 🎥 Project Walkthrough (Introductory Videos)

-To help interviewers quickly understand both perspectives of the application, separate walkthrough videos are provided for **Users** and **Administrators**.
+To  quickly understand both perspectives of the application, separate walkthrough videos are provided for **Users** and **Administrators**.

 ### 👤 User Walkthrough